Graduate Studies in English

 The Graduate Program

 The Department of English offers graduate programs leading to the MA and PhD degrees.
 MA and PhD students enroll in common graduate courses.
+On average, there are 80 graduate students enrolled in the MA and PhD programs each year.
+Information on applying to our graduate programs may be found here.

 The MA Program